 Perch, the marketplace for buying and selling homes, in its $30 million Series A financing led by FirstMark Capital, with Juxtapose and Accomplice also participating in the round.

 Aetion, the software platform company delivering the real-world analytics and evidence needed for biopharma and payers to engage in value-based care, in its $36.4 million Series B financing, in a round led by New Enterprise Associates (NEA) and including, as a new investor, Amgen Ventures, alongside existing investors Flare Capital Partners, Lakestar, and Oxeon Ventures.
 We previously represented Aetion in is $11.2 million Series A financing led by Flare Capital Partners and joined by Lakestar.

 Valeska Pederson Hintz is quoted in Forbes in which she discusses Slack, a work-messaging tech unicorn, and the company’s plan to forego a traditional initial public offering (IPO) in favor of a direct listing this year.
 The article describes this as an unconventional move that could encourage other tech unicorn companies to consider a direct listing in lieu of an IPO, though this isn’t likely to become a mainstream trend.
-Pederson Hintz suggests that large tech unicorns are uniquely positioned to take advantage of a direct listing for their market debut because they are often well-capitalized and have brand recognition.
-Pederson Hintz states that direct listings are faster and cheaper than traditional IPOs. (subscription required to access article)
+Pederson Hintz suggests that large tech unicorns are uniquely positioned to take advantage of a direct listing for their market debut because they are often well-capitalized and have brand recognition (Wealth Daily also quotes Pederson Hintz on this point).
+She states that direct listings are faster and cheaper than traditional IPOs. (subscription required to access article)